microsoft/BuildTourHack/stories/5/512b_Babylon.md

 To convert the model, we will use the online FBX to OBJ converter, using the FBX we exported in 5.1.1.
 1. Go to: [Online Model Converter](http://www.greentoken.de/onlineconv/)
 2. Follow the steps in the tool to convert the FBX to OBJ, and download the OBJ file.
 The MTL file is not needed.

-3. The problem here is that we don't have the texture, but you can use any png file, just create a new file in pain with a red color and use it through these steps.
+One problem with the conversion is that we don't get the texture.
+However, you can use any PNG file for this.
+For the steps below, create a new image in any paint program and fill it with red color to use as the texture.

 #### Creating a new project

-1. Launch Visual Studio 2017 using the Windows Start Menu.
-Once open, click File>New>Project...
+1. Launch Visual Studio 2017 and then select File | New | Project.
-    > Note: If you launch if for the first time, log in with your MSA account.
+    > Note: If you are launching Visual Studio for the first time, log in with your Microsoft account.

-2. In the "Create New Project" dialog under template, select Javascript>Windows Universal>Blank App, and give the project a proper name like "BabylonUWP".
+2. In the Templates section of the New Project window, select Javascript | Windows Universal | Blank App (Universal Windows).
+Name the project "BabylonUWP".

     ![New Project](images/512b_1.png)

-3. Click Ok to create your project.
+3. Click OK to create your project.

-    > Note: You may be asked to turn on the developer mode in the Windows settings in order to create the UWP.
+    > Note: You may be asked to turn on the developer mode in the Windows settings in order to create the project.

-4. Your project is now ready and it can easily be launched by pressing F5 (for debug mode) or Ctrl+F5 (for normal mode).
-You should see an application running with a white page containing the text: "Content goes here!".
+4. Launch the app by pressing F5 (for debug mode) or Ctrl+F5 (for normal mode).
+It should appear with a white page containing the text "Content goes here!".

     ![New Project](images/512b_2.png)

-#### Adding Babylon JS dependency
+#### Adding Babylon JS as a dependency

-It is now time to add content in our UWP.
+It is now time to add content to our app.

-1. Add the Babylon.JS dependency to your project (this allows your project to work offline).
-Right click on the *js* folder, click on **Add -> Existing Item...**.
-Copy this link to your clipboard (```https://preview.babylonjs.com/babylon.js```) and paste it in the *File name* box.
-Click **Add**.
+1. Add babylon.js to your project to enable it to work offline.
+In Solution Explorer, right-click the *js* folder and select **Add | Existing Item**.
+Then paste ```https://preview.babylonjs.com/babylon.js```) into the *File name* box and click **Add**.

     ![Add Reference](images/512b_5.png)

-2. Add the Babylon.JS OBJ Loader dependency to your project (this allows your project to work offline).
-Similar to the previous step, use this link to add the file to the js folder (```https://preview.babylonjs.com/loaders/babylon.objFileLoader.js```)
+2. Add the babylon.js OBJ Loader dependency to your project to enable it to work offline.
+As in the previous step, add an existing item to the js folder and use ```https://preview.babylonjs.com/loaders/babylon.objFileLoader.js``` as the file name.

 3. The solution folder should now look like this:

     ![New Project](images/512b_3.png)

-4. It is now time to integrate those files in the application.
+4. It is now time to integrate those files into the application.
 Open the ```index.html``` file and add the two following script references *before* the main.js one:

 ```html
 <!DOCTYPE html>